How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - €50 for claims for a whole year or the period between your last claim and the end of the year

-Your claim can’t be:
+Your claim cannot be:

 - for more than a calendar year